Sprint Acquires Virgin - Sprint's prepaid brand options continued

 that

-customers just need to know a plan/offer is available, and they will
+customers just need to know a plan or offer is available, and they will

-then choose the one with the best value, and to some extend offers a
+then choose the one with the best value, and to a large extent offers a

 phone